Chris Jones (Arkansas politician): Career

 Jones taught algebra for one year at a Boston public school.
 His research included an 18-month study on the future of nuclear power, plasma fusion, nuclear nonproliferation, and large-scale energy infrastructure systems.

 On September 20, 2004, Jones became the Assistant Dean for Graduate Students at MIT.
 During his tenure, graduate applications from underrepresented minorities tripled (from 300 to 1300) and enrollment doubled (14 percent).
 He left the position in April 2013.

 In May 2013, Jones was hired as the executive director of Dudley Street Neighborhood Initiative, a non-profit organization focused on improving one of Boston's poorest areas.
 He supervised day-to-day operations and performance of the organization.
 While he was there, Jones oversaw rapid growth due to a $6 million federal grant, Promise Neighborhoods.
 He supervised a $3.4 million budget as executive director.
 Prior to his role as executive director, Jones was a vice president on the board and volunteered at the organization.
 Jones was also appointed by Boston mayor Martin J. Walsh to the “Neighborhood Innovation District Committee” which was intended to improve economic development across the city.

 In 2015, Chris Jones left Dudley Street Neighborhood initiative for BCT Partners, a consulting firm.
 At BCT Partners, he led many large federal projects.

 On March 12, 2018, Jones was hired as the executive director and lead maker of the Arkansas Regional Innovation Hub.
 The Innovation Hub is a nonprofit in North Little Rock, Arkansas, that is affiliated with Winrock International.
 In 2020, Jones announced a partnership with Scenic Hill Solar to create a solar power plant, a community based solar project that powered the Innovation Hub's energy needs.
 At the beginning of the COVID-19 pandemic, the Innovation Hub launched the Arkansas Maker Task Force, which included over 260 Arkansas makers who helped make personal protection equipment at the beginning of the pandemic.
 In 2021, Jones partnered with two Fortune 500 companies to expand the organization's outreach in Central Arkansas.
 Partnerships included the MIT Media Lab, Best Buy, Gilead Sciences, Inc, and the North Little Rock School District.
 Jones met regularly with Venture Center and Startup Junkie to collaborate on how to best help startups.
 Jones stepped down as the director of the Innovation Hub on April 29, 2021.

 Jones was appointed by Governor Asa Hutchinson to the board of directors of the Division of Science and Technology of the Arkansas Economic Development Commission.
 He served from March 2020 through January 2022.

 Jones is also an ordained minister.

+Since 2022, Jones has been "unemployed" per federal campaign contribution records filed with the Federal Election Commission.